 Ria Perrault

-Ria is the Climate Programs Associate at MaRS, where she works on Mission from MaRS projects and communications.
+Ria leads Mission from MaRS: Better Buildings and Public Procurement and supports a number of other Mission from MaRS projects and communications.
 She has spent several years working on environmental and policy issues in the built environment, and is driven by the need to create a more sustainable future.
 Ria earned an M.Sc. in Environmental Sustainability from the University of Ottawa in 2023, and previously graduated with high distinction from the University of Toronto with a B.A. in Architecture.

 Niyat Gebreab